MIT-LCP/critical-data-book/part_iii/chapter_28/README.md

-# 3.12 Improving Patient Cohort Identification Using Natural Language Processing
+# Chapter 28.
+Improving Patient Cohort Identification Using Natural Language Processing

 This directory contains the code and algorithms used in the following publication: